refraction-networking/tapdance/README.md

 The gobbler remains the same.
 Running tapdance-prereqs.sh remains the same. n and c are the same as in the ZC version; -o is core id offset.
 (So, -o 3 -n 4 would use cores 3,4,5,6).

+# Note

+This is the TapDance station code.
+You do not need this to be a user of TapDance; for that, you will need the [client](https://github.com/sergeyfrolov/gotapdance).